Mohammed Said Hersi Morgan: Transitional National Government

 Morgan was present at the conclusion of the peace talks in Kenya (2002–2004) in which a transitional Somali Transitional National Government (later to become the Transitional Federal Government) was formed.
-This conclusion, however, was put to risk in September 2004 by the withdrawal of Morgan, who prepared his forces to attack Kismayu, controlled by the JVA which had ousted him in 1999.
+This conclusion, however, was put to risk in September 2004 by the withdrawal of Morgan, who prepared his forces to attack Kismayo, controlled by the JVA which had ousted him in 1999.

-Ambassador Kiplagat requested IGAD to impose sanctions against Morgan for withdrawing from the peace process.
-The JVA and other warlords began to mobilize forces to oppose him.
-In September there was some fighting at a distance from Kismayu and the local population fled, but within several days the conference facilitators had persuaded Morgan to return to Nairobi and re-join the reconciliation conference, although he was not selected as a member of parliament.
 According to Amnesty International "his presence at the peace talks, more than any of the other warlords, had highlighted the significance of the issue of impunity and its effect on human rights in the future."

 In May 2005 Morgan left Nairobi to pay a short visit with his militia in Mogadishu and talked to representatives of the USC.
-The battle between the militia and the ICU for the control of the capital would start February 2006.
-Members of this same USC have been the victims of atrocities by Morgan's troops in 1992.
-In that year the SNF retook, with assistance of the Kenyan military (in violation of a United Nations Security Council arms embargo), the Gedo region.
+The battle between the militia and the Islamic Courts Union for the control of the capital would start in February 2006.
+Members of this same USC were victims of atrocities by Morgan's troops in 1992.
+In that year the SNF retook, with the assistance of the Kenyan military (in violation of a United Nations Security Council arms embargo), the Gedo region.
 In October 1992, the SNF captured the town of Bardera, committing atrocities against civilians who were thought to have supported the USC (solely on the basis of their clan identity) and greatly disrupting relief efforts.

-In 1991, when Morgan was minister of defense in the Barre government, there still were 54,000 soldiers under his command.
-Fourteen years later only 1,000 of them remained.
-Morgan's family lives in the United States.
+In 1991, when Morgan was the Minister of Defence in the Barre government, there were still 54,000 soldiers under his command.
+Fourteen years later, only 1,000 of them remained.

+Death and funeral

+On 28 May 2025, Mohamed Siad Hirsi Morgan died at a hospital in Nairobi, Kenya.
+He was 76.
+According to his family, as reported to Horseed Media, he had been unwell in Kenya for several days, having experienced stomach pain while in Bosaso, the commercial hub of Puntland in the Bari region.

+The general had been residing in Garowe, the capital of Puntland, where he served as a senior advisor to the Puntland President on matters concerning the restructuring of Puntland's armed forces.

+Shortly after the death, President Said Abdullahi Deni released a statement honoring Morgan's legacy, calling him a "states man, charismatic, and humility".
+His body should be transferred to Garowe capital of Puntland held an official state funeral and three days of mourning for Moorgan beginning on 28 May 2025.
+Several Somali politicians paid respect to him including former president Mohamed Abdullahi Mohamed, Somali Prime Minister Hamza Abdi Barre, the Vice President of Puntland Ilyas Osman Lugator, former vice-president of Puntland Ahmed Elmi Osman, and Puntland minister of interior Abdi Farah Said Juha.